raspberrypi/usbboot/secure-boot-example/README.md

 ### Mount the CM4 SD/EMMC after enabling secure-boot
 Now that `SIGNED_BOOT` is enabled the bootloader will only load images signed with private key generated earlier.
-To boot the Compute Module in mass-storage mode a signed version of this code must be generated.
+To boot the Compute Module in mass storage mode a signed version of this code must be generated.

-**This signed-image should not be made available for download because it gives access to the EMMC as a block device**
+**This signed image should not be made available for download because it gives access to the EMMC as a block device.**

 #### Sign the mass storage firmware image
-Sign the mass-storage drivers in the `secure-boot-msd` directory.
+Sign the mass storage drivers in the `secure-boot-msd` directory.
 Please see the [top level README](../Readme.md#compute-module-4-extensions) for a description of the different `usbboot` firmware drivers.
 ```bash
 cd secure-boot-msd
 ../tools/rpi-eeprom-digest -i boot.img -o boot.sig -k "${KEY_FILE}"
 cd ..
 ```

-#### Enable MSD mode.
+#### Enable MSD mode
-A new mass-storage device should now be visible on the host-OS.
-On Linux check `dmesg` for something like '/dev/sda'
+A new mass storage device should now be visible on the host OS.
+On Linux check `dmesg` for something like '/dev/sda'.
 ```bash
 ./rpiboot -d secure-boot-msd
 ```

-### Loading `boot.img` from SD/EMMC.
+### Loading `boot.img` from SD/EMMC
 The bootloader can load a ramdisk `boot.img` from any of the bootable modes defined by the [BOOT_ORDER](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#BOOT_ORDER) EEPROM config setting.

-For example.
+For example:

 * Boot the CM4 in MSD mode as explained in the previous step.
-* Copy the `boot.img` and `boot.sig` files from the `secure-boot-example` stage to the mass-storage-drive.
-No other files are required.
+* Copy the `boot.img` and `boot.sig` files from the `secure-boot-example` stage to the mass storage drive: No other files are required.
 * Remove the `nRPIBOOT` jumper.
 * Power cycle the CM4 IO board.
 * The system should now boot into the OS.

 N.B.
-The example image is currently the same as the `mass-storage-gadget so the EMMC/SD will appear as block devices on the host PC if the micro USB cable is still connected.
+The example image is currently the same as the `mass storage-gadget`, so the EMMC/SD will appear as block devices on the host PC if the micro USB cable is still connected.